-Tesla Motors, Inc.’s organizational culture creates human resource competence necessary for innovative products in the automotive business.
-A firm’s organizational or corporate culture represents the customs and values that define workers’ behaviors and decision-making.
-Tesla’s organizational culture empowers its human resources to search for ideal solutions that make the business stand out in the automotive industry.
+Tesla, Inc.’s (formerly Tesla Motors, Inc.) organizational culture creates human resource competence necessary for innovative products in the global automotive business.
+A firm’s organizational or corporate culture represents the customs and values that define workers’ behaviors and decisions.
+Tesla’s organizational culture empowers its workforce to search for ideal solutions that make the business stand out in the automotive industry and the energy generation and storage industry.
 The company encourages employees to innovate to support continuous improvement of the business.
-Through its organizational culture, Tesla partly maintains the human resource capabilities important in its continuing success in the global market for electric automobiles and related products.
+For example, through its corporate culture, Tesla maintains the human resource capabilities important in its continuing growth in the global market for electric automobiles, batteries, solar panels, and related products.
+In this way, the corporation’s cultural traits function as a channel for adding to strategic effectiveness in enhancing the business.
+Through the organizational culture, Tesla Inc.’s management optimizes employees to achieve creative and innovative behaviors.
+These behaviors are essential to maintaining the technological innovation that forms part of the company’s foundation.

-Tesla’s organizational culture creates opportunities for innovation essential to the electric car business.
-The characteristics of this corporate culture encourage Tesla’s employees to generate new ideas and solutions.
+Tesla’s organizational culture creates opportunities for innovation that keeps the competitiveness of the electric car business.
+The characteristics of this corporate culture encourage the company’s employees to generate new ideas and solutions.
+In this company analysis case, such behavioral factors contribute to Tesla Inc.’s competitiveness in facing automobile manufacturing firms like General Motors Company, Toyota Motor Corporation, Honda Motor Company, Nissan Motor Company, Bavarian Motor Works (BMW), Volkswagen, and others.

-Tesla Motors, Inc. employs its organizational culture in developing advanced electric vehicles that stand out from the majority of automobiles, which use internal combustion engines.
-The company’s ability to keep introducing new and profitable electric vehicles reflects the benefits of its corporate culture.
-Tesla identifies six main features of its organizational culture:
+Tesla, Inc. has an innovative problem-solving organizational culture.
+This type of corporate culture motivates employees to develop profitable solutions to current and emerging problems in the target market.
+For example, the company employs its organizational culture in developing advanced electric vehicles as a solution to environmental issues surrounding automobiles that have internal combustion engines.
+The company’s ability to keep introducing advanced electric vehicles reflects the benefits of its corporate culture.
+Tesla Inc. identifies six main features of its organizational culture:

 - Move Fast